How to Locate Underground Utilities

 Ground Penetrating Radar (GPR) is an important tool for locating underground utilities.
-GPR can locate utilities that other locating equipment cannot.
-GPR uses different frequencies to obtain data from different depths but typically 400 MHz is used for utility location.
-GPR can determine the size of depth of utilities and performs best in sandy soils and mixed soils, but not as well in clay soils.
+GPR can locate non-metallic utilities that other locating equipment cannot.
+GPR uses different microwave energy frequencies to obtain data from different depths but usually 400-MHz is used for utility location.
+GPR can determine the approximate size of depth of utilities and performs best in sandy soils and mixed soils, but not as well in clay soils.

 Electromagnetic Conductivity (EM) instruments measure the conductivity of the ground and can detect conductive and buried metal utilities.
-There is one company that manufactures very accurate EM instruments that can locate deep electrical duct banks and deep steel reinforced concrete pipes that other instruments cannot locate.
+GeoModel owns and uses very accurate EM instruments that can reach depths of up to 18 feet (6 meters) below the ground surface.
 GeoModel, Inc. uses this deep locating equipment to detect metal utilities, conductive pipes, and most electrical cables.

 Frequency Locators are very important for locating buried utilities.
 If used in the Passive Mode, the frequency locator can detect the energy from buried electric lines or phone lines.
 Fiber optic lines can also be located with the Frequency Locator.
 The frequency locator can also be used in Active Mode, where a transmitter is attached to exposed utility lines or other connections to augment the signal received by the frequency locator.

 Magnetometers can locate buried iron utilities or ferrous metal related to the buried utilities.
 The magnetometer is very sensitive and locates very deep utilities.